Air Domestic flights are abundant and significantly cut down travel time. In high season, flights fill up fast so book ahead.

-Blue Star Ferries (www.bluestarferries.com) Long-haul, high-speed ferries and Seajets catamarans between the mainland, the Cyclades, the northeastern Aegean Islands, Crete and the Dodecanese.
+Blue Star Ferries (www.bluestarferries.com) Long-haul, high-speed ferries and Seajets catamarans between the mainland, the Cyclades, the northeastern Aegean Islands, the Sporades, Crete and the Dodecanese.

 Dodekanisos Seaways (www.12ne.gr) Runs large, high-speed catamarans in the Dodecanese.

-Fast Ferries (www.fastferries.com.gr) Comfortable ferries from Rafina to the Cyclades islands of Andros, Tinos, Naxos and Mykonos.
+Fast Ferries (www.fastferries.com.gr) Comfortable ferries from Rafina to the Cyclades islands including Andros, Tinos, Naxos and Mykonos.

 Glyfa Ferries (www.ferriesglyfa.gr) Comfortable short-haul ferry services between Glyfa on the mainland and Agiokambos in northern Evia.

-Hellenic Seaways (www.hellenicseaways.gr) Conventional long-haul ferries and catamarans from the mainland to the Cyclades and between the Sporades and Saronic islands.
+Hellenic Seaways (https://hellenicseaways.gr) Offers catamarans from the mainland to the Cyclades and between the Sporades and Saronic islands.

-Ionian Ferries (www.ionianferries.gr) Large ferries serving the Ionian Islands.
+Levante Ferries (www.levanteferries.com) Large ferries serving the Ionian Islands.

 LANE Lines (www.ferries.gr/lane) Long-haul ferries serving the Ionians, Dodecanese and Crete.

-Minoan Lines (www.minoan.gr) High-speed luxury ferries between Piraeus and Iraklio, and Patra, Igoumenitsa and Corfu.
+Minoan Lines (www.minoan.gr) High-speed luxury ferries between Piraeus and Iraklio (Heraklion) among other destinations.

 Patmos Star (www.patmos-star.com) Small, local ferry linking Patmos, Leros and Lipsi in the Dodecanese.

-SAOS Lines (www.saos.gr) Big, slow boats calling in at many of the islands.
+SAOS Lines (www.saos.gr) Big, slow boats between Samothoraki and Alexandroupoli.

 Seajets (www.seajets.gr) Catamarans calling at Athens, Crete, Santorini (Thira), Paros and many islands in between.

-Zante Ferries (www.zanteferries.gr) Older ferries connecting the mainland with the western Cyclades.
+Zante Ferries (http://zanteferries.gr) Older ferries connecting the mainland (Piraeus) with the western Cyclades.

 Most villages have a daily bus service of some sort, although remote areas may have only one or two buses a week.
 They operate for the benefit of people going to town to shop, rather than for tourists, and consequently leave the villages very early in the morning and return early in the afternoon.